Biology of Global Health Major

-Issues dealing with health and disease have extraordinary reach into the wide diversity of sciences that make up modern biology.
-The Major in the Biology of Global Health (BGH) addresses current public health issues, at the local, national, and international levels, combining strengths from across the Georgetown campus in health and disease research with interdisciplinary work in policy, economics, ethics, law, and sociology.
-BGH majors will gain a thorough understanding of the science underlying health concerns – from biology to chemistry to quantitative science foundations – overlaid with an education about the societal issues that impact them.
-Students will gain disciplinary understanding and skills in critical analysis, evidence-based reasoning, and synthesis of ideas.
+Issues dealing with health and disease have extraordinary reach into the breadth of science that makes up modern biology.
+The Major in Biology of Global Health (BGH) addresses current global health issues, at the local, national, and international levels, combining strengths from across the University in basic science and disease research with interdisciplinary work in policy, economics, ethics, law, and sociology.
+BGH majors will gain a thorough understanding of the science underlying health concerns – from biology to chemistry to quantitative science foundations – overlaid with an education about the societal issues that impact health.
+Students will develop skills in evidence-based analysis, quantitative reasoning, and communication.
 The broadened perspectives and applied curriculum reinforce the Jesuit qualities of character, conscience, and citizenship.

-Coursework.
-The BGH major includes coursework in the basic sciences, including genetics, biochemistry, molecular and cell biology; evolution and ecology; and host-disease topics.
+The BGH major includes extensive coursework in the basic sciences, in three areas of biology, including: biochemistry, molecular and cell biology; evolution and ecology; and host-disease topics.
 This coursework is supplemented in the curriculum with requirements for chemistry, mathematics, and computational science.
-In addition, students integrate perspectives from policy, economics, ethics, law and sociology. (see program description for details).
+In addition, students integrate perspectives from policy, economics, ethics, law, anthropology, and sociology (see program description for details).
 Many students choose to minor (or even double major) in a complementary discipline.

 Global Health is a vibrant area of focus for the university with participation of faculty, staff and undergraduate and graduate students from every academic unit across the main campus, medical school, and law school.
 This breadth reflects the fact that work in the global health arena requires professionals from every sector.
 Indeed, most successful efforts involve multidisciplinary teams of individuals who bring their own expertise and the ability to work together using their diverse skills synergistically.